kapilkumaria/DevSecOps-CI-pipeline-with-jenkins-sonarqube-trivy-and-jfrog/README.md

    1.2 Build the code using Maven.
    1.3 Run unit tests.
    1.4 Perform static code analysis using SonarQube.
-   1.5 Upload the built artifact to JFrog Artifactory.
+   1.5 Upload/Deploy the built artifact to JFrog Artifactory.
    1.6 Clean the Jenkins workspace.

 Step 10: Verify Results